brianmhunt/brianmhunt.github.io/_posts/2014-01-25-strong-crypto-python-passwords.md

 from datetime import datetime
 {% endhighlight %}

 As an aside, developing with `Crypto` onto App Engine used to be [something of a challenging](http://stackoverflow.com/questions/11788508).
 This issue has, with great thanks to the App Engine developers, been resolved.
+The challenge of getting Crypto onto App Engine is why we settled on PBKDF2 instead of bcrypt or scrypt.
+It may be easy to get the below working for those KDFs as well, now.

 I am going to use a class in [App Engine's NDB](https://developers.google.com/appengine/docs/python/ndb/) to store the credentials.
 One can reference theses credentials by a key, or making them an internal property of another NDB model, and changing them to work in another data store context should be straightforward.